 - long-term visas for those who are interested in permanent residence in Switzerland.

 Depending on the main reason the US citizen has, he or she can apply for any of these types of visas when immigrating to this country.
 Our immigration lawyer in Switzerland can help with the paperwork that needs to be prepared and filed before coming here.
 It is good to know that Switzerland has representations and consular offices in several US states, thus easing the visa application procedures.

-If you have any questions about the residence permit in Switzerland, please ask us.
+If you have any questions about the residence permit or citizenship by investment in Switzerland, please ask us.

-Residence permits when moving to Switzerland from US
+Residence permits when relocating to Switzerland from US

-As mentioned above, moving to Switzerland from US requires applying for a temporary or long-term residence permit.
+As mentioned above, if you want to immigrate to Switzerland from US you should apply for a temporary or long-term residence permit.
 There are several such types of visas and the main difference between them is related to renewability.
 The L and B permits are the two most important short-term residence permits, however, only the B visa is issued for one year and can be renewed.